TuxVinyards/qqX/README.md

 - Extract the files & run the installer, usually right click, then run as program, or similar.

-  You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  The file should already have execution permissions set.
-If not, use the right click, file properties dialog to set them.

   Further notes are in the installer script itself.
 Users of Non-Filesystem_Hierarchy_Standard OS's such as NixOS, in particular, should read these & the notes to [#1](https://github.com/TuxVinyards/qqX/issues/1) raised by @flexiondotorg

 The installer requires a default VM folder:

 - If you have existing virtual machines, start qqX and edit the settings file to point to where they are.